Disura-Randunu/nodejs-api-template/README.md

 # node-api-template
 An empty template NodeJS project to get started with your API application quickly.

-Includes most used starter packages to simplify things a bit.
+- Includes most used starter packages to simplify things a bit.
-Follows the component oriented project structure.
+- Follows the component oriented project structure.
+- The goal is to create a proper tempalte project with good structure and which anyone can get started with their API project easily

 <br>